charly-palencia/create-react-app-blueprint/README.md

 ## Summary

-[Here the article]() that describe all the libraries used for this script and why they are used. enjoy it :book:.
+If you want to see all the step by step for this project please [go to this article](). enjoy it :book:.

 ## Prerequisites